oranb83/spark-playground/README.md

 s![](charts_example/scatter_chart.png)

-**Note: Checkout the HTML files that represents the results of the above commands**
+**Note: checkout the HTML files that represents the results of the above commands in a much better UI with hover and many other functionalities as fit to chart**